 \subsection{Where does the source of adversarial vulnerability lie for NAS?
 Is it in the search space or in the way the current methods are performing the search?}

-In Section \ref{question2}, we have seen that NAS based architectures are more robust than hand-crafted architectures for small scale datasets and simpler attacks.
-However, when it comes to standard attacks like PGD, NAS-based architectures are not robust even at the scale of CIFAR-10.
+In Section \ref{question2}, we see that NAS-based architectures are more robust than hand-crafted architectures for small-scale datasets and simpler attacks.
+However, for stronger attacks like PGD, NAS-based architectures are not robust even at the scale of CIFAR-10.
 Most of the existing NAS methods perform the search on CIFAR-10 or a subset of ImageNet, and the discovered cell is stacked and trained for other datasets.
 To understand whether the problem lies in the search space or in the way search is being performed by the existing methods, we performed two simple experiments.

-Our first experiment is motivated by \cite{Yang2020NAS}; \cite{Yang2020NAS} shows that a randomly sampled cell in the DARTS search space gives as good a clean accuracy as a searched cell.
+Our first experiment is motivated by \cite{Yang2020NAS}. \cite{Yang2020NAS} shows that a randomly sampled cell in the DARTS search space gives as good a clean accuracy as a searched cell.
 To test if this fact also holds for the case of adversarial robustness, we sampled random cells from the DARTS search space, stacked and trained them using the standard procedure, and tested their robustness on the CIFAR-10 dataset.
-Due to the randomness involved, we report the value over four different runs; results of this experiment are shown in Table \ref{comparedarts}.
-Randomly sampled cells have a better PGD accuracy than the searched architecture, but the variance is very high, which shows relying on randomly sampled architectures for adversarial robustness is not a good idea; this led us to our second experiment.
+Due to the randomness involved, we report the value over four different runs.
+Results of this experiment are shown in Table \ref{comparedarts}.
+We can observed that randomly sampled cells have a better PGD accuracy than the searched architecture.
+But the variance is very high which shows that relying on randomly sampled architectures for adversarial robustness is not a good idea.
+This leads us to our second experiment.